ozgurakan/devopsblog/source/_posts/2012-12-07-the-rackspace-cloud-sdk-for-java.markdown

 * Examples that you can use as a starter kit for your own cloud applications.
 * Engaging an established community of developers.
 * Avoiding writing "plumbing" code to handle the HTTP level details.
+* You only need one SDK for all Rackspace Cloud products.

 It's clear, using an SDK accelerates development and gives developers the most bang for their buck when it comes to learning new skills.